AI Primer – Module 1

 • Generative AI tools (ChatGPT, Gemini, etc.) help create content, draft responses, even write code or design ideas.

-• Foundation models handle multiple inputs—text, voice, images—simultaneously.
+• Foundation models handle multiple inputs: text, voice, images simultaneously.
 Super versatile.

-• No need to hire AI engineers—can access powerful AI via API or tools already embedded in SaaS products.
+• No need to hire AI engineers, can access powerful AI via API or tools already embedded in SaaS products.

 • Multimodal AI: huge productivity boost.
-One AI tool can now read, summarize, translate, and respond—great for contracts, support, and documentation.
+One AI tool can now read, summarize, translate and respond.
+Great for contracts, support and documentation.

 Final Thought